fukushimalab/SlidingConv/index.md

 - Halide 12.0.1
     - Halide requires `zlib`, `libpng`, `libjpeg`

-You can use a pre-built binary of [OpenCV](https://github.com/opencv/opencv/releases) and [Halide](https://github.com/halide/Halide/releases), but if you want to test with a CUDA target, you need to build Halide from the source code yourself.
+You can use a pre-built binary of [OpenCV](https://github.com/opencv/opencv/releases) and [Halide](https://github.com/halide/Halide/releases), but if you want to test with a GPU (CUDA target), you need to build Halide from the source code yourself.

 ## Setup